DefGuard/docs/help/mobile-client/instance-adding.md

 6. Open Defguard on your mobile device.
 Click **Scan QR Code**, and scan the code from **step 5**.
 <figure><img src="../../.gitbook/assets/defguard-mobile-add-instance.png" width="375"></figure>

-7. After scanning the QR code, enter name of your device and confirm.
+7. After scanning the QR code, enter the name of your device and confirm.

 {% hint style="info" %}
 If you can't scan QR Code, select **Add Instance Manually** in **step 6** and enter URL and Token from **step 5**.